spirostefos/-CNN_image_rec/README.md

 2. **Transfer Learning with VGG16**
 3. **Enhanced Model from Literature**

-### Requirements:
-- Python 3.x
-- TensorFlow
-- Keras
-- numpy
-- matplotlib
-- scikit-learn
+## File Structure
+- `data120.npy`: Numpy array containing image data.
+- `labels120.npy`: Numpy array containing corresponding labels.
+- `README.md`: This file providing an overview of the project.
+- `requirements.txt`: Text file listing all the required dependencies for the project.
+- `main.npy`: Main file to run.

 ## Dataset
 - First, download the dataset from the following link as a .zip file: [Histopathological Lung and Colon Cancer Dataset](https://academictorrents.com/details/7a638ed187a6180fd6e464b3666a6ea0499af4af)